hubofvalley/Testnet-Guides/Story Protocol/README.md

 sudo systemctl restart story-geth
 ```

+---

-## upgrade the consensus client (`story`) to a user-specified version at a user-specified block height
+## Upgrade the Consensus Client (`story`) to a User-Specified Version at a User-Specified Block Height

 ```bash
 # Prompt user for input